 Sometimes you can bring together things you love but not love the result.
-Like family reunions.
+Like Super Bowl parties with rival fans.

-Your spouse, parents, siblings, kids, that uncle who always seems to be about three bourbons deep—they’re all great on their own.
-But put them together and suddenly everyone’s talking over one another or telling stories you’ve heard no less than 47 times before.
+Your partner, neighbors, friends, kids, that uncle who always seems to be about three bourbons deep—they’re all great on their own.
+But put them together and suddenly everyone’s fighting over whose team is better.

-But other times, combining several things you love turns out like the Infinity Gauntlet: A staggering work that strikes awe in those who experience it.
+But other times, combining several things you love turns out like the staggering work that strikes awe in those who experience it.

 Ladies and gentlemen, we bring you the Infinity Gauntlet of chili recipes.
-It fuses your favorite things, like coffee and beer, to create a unique and supremely delicious flavor that will bring you dominance over the entire universe -- or at least your next chili cook-off.
+It fuses your favorite things—like coffee and beer—to create a unique and supremely delicious flavor that will bring you dominance over the entire universe—or at least your next chili cook-off or Super Bowl Sunday.

-Combine all that with the earthy nuttiness of cumin and heat from the chili powder and you have a blend containing several flavors that work in concert to create a delightful taste experience: Umami savory upfront, subtle sweetness in the middle, with a light spicy finish.
+Combine all that with the earthy nuttiness of cumin and heat from the chili powder, and you have a blend containing several flavors that work in to create a delightful taste experience: savory upfront, subtle sweetness in the middle, with a light spicy finish.